rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Sequential.md

 A key innovation brought forth by Sequential is Sequence Knitting, a tactile programming methodology that reflects the craftsmanship ethos deeply embedded in SLC culture.
 Programmers 'knit' together operations by physically adjusting sequences on an interactive panel complete with knobs, dials, and a step sequencer-like code matrix, similar to playing an instrument.
 This hands-on approach allows programmers to compose and execute intricate sequences, opening new dimensions for how software is articulated and thought of.
 Sequence Knitting requires the use of a Knitting Board, a physical programming and debugging device available for purchase from [[Narrative/Factions/Corporations/Theotech, LLC\|Theotech]].
 Sequential can also be written by hand as direct line instructions, but this method is much more time-consuming and often produces unoptimised code.

-## Syntax and Semantics

-Syntax in Sequential is intentionally minimalist, drawing on the philosophies of early programming languages, fused with specialised controls for engaging with the SLC's tape-based sequencing.
-Each sequence is transcribed into line instructions, which the SLC executes by interpreting the depth-positioned data on the [[Narrative/Concepts/Tech/Magnetic Autotape\|tape]].
-Common programming paradigms converge in Sequential, with procedural and functional elements underpinning its Analog-Digital Hybrid nature.

 ## In Practice

 Sequential quickly found widespread application in data analysis, scientific research, and the digital art scene.
 Its multifaceted nature allows it to manipulate the immense datasets collected by interplanetary probes or to craft elegant, responsive multimedia installations.
 Financial institutions adopted Sequential for the secure interpolation of cryptographic tape sequences, while academic institutions harnessed it for modelling simulations across multidisciplinary studies.